It’s one of the big fears of every solo traveller – how will I meet people?

 From there, it’ll just be natural to ask what their name is, where they’re from, how long they’ve been travelling, what’s good to do in the city.
 Before you know it, you’ll be sitting down over a beer and laughing about your hangover the next morning.

-Couchsurfing is slowly starting to lose it’s way in my opinion, however it still has a devoted community of travellers in almost every country on the planet.
-Some people are not crazy about the idea of sleeping on a stranger’s couch, which is understandable, however most cities will have a ‘Couchsurfing drinks’ which happens once a week or once a month and this is a great place to meet locals and travellers alike.
+While some people are not crazy about the idea of sleeping on a stranger’s couch, most cities will have a ‘Couchsurfing drinks’ which happens once a week or once a month and this is a great place to meet locals and travellers alike.
 I’ve surfed couches and been to several meetups all over the world – Africa, South America, Asia, and it’s always been a great experience.
 I’m still in touch with many of those people today.

 Best approach: Log on to Couchsurfing and find out when the weekly meetup is – then float the idea with your new hostel dorm mates and head down there together.
 Don’t be scared – the locals at the meetup are there for the sole reason of meeting people like you – travellers!